 For students who do not select their own roommate, housing's roommate matching program uses the responses from the lifestyle questions in the housing application to match roommates.
 When matching roommates, we consider a number of factors:

 Your Lottery Number – We process room assignments in batches, starting with the students with the lowest randomly generated lottery numbers.
 If you have a low lottery number, it’s pretty likely that your roommate will, too.

 Your Lifestyle Preferences — On your housing application, you are asked to answer a few questions about your lifestyle.
-When possible, we try to match you with a roommate who has similar lifestyle preferences as you.
+When possible, we try to match you with a roommate who has similar lifestyle preferences to yours.

 Your Building Preferences — We know that your building preferences are important, so we try to assign you with a roommate who wants to be in the same buildings as you.
 Because some buildings are more popular than others, many buildings will fill up before we are able to process your assignment.
 If this happens, we consider your other preferred buildings.
 If all of your preferred buildings are filled, we make a decision based on other criteria such as your room type preferences and your roommate's building preferences.